rp8081/Session-10/README.md

 ## 2. Second Part : In this part of assignment,We have to explain increase in recpeptive field from 29 to 45.

-<p> The jumpin factor is 1 in starting.
+<p> The jump in factor is 1 in starting.
 Then it becomes 2, then 4 and finally 8 ( All because of max pooling) <p>
   ![alt text](https://github.com/rp8081/Session-10/blob/master/Assignment 10 - PartB.PNG)